Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks

-\para{Step 1: Pixel Quantization.} Given an input query $x$, Blacklight first applies a quantization function to each pixel value of $x$.
-This has two purposes.
-First, quantization converts the continuous pixel value space into a finite set of discrete values, which are then used to compute hash values.
-Second, quantization also helps to increase the similarity between (attack) images, since some black-box attacks choose to modify every pixel with extremely small values.
-Quantization effectively nullifies the contribution of those minor modifications.
+Given an incoming image query $x$, Blacklight first runs a quantization function on each pixel of $x$.
+This serves two purposes.
+First, it converts continuous pixel values into a finite set of discrete values, which are then used to compute hashes of $x$ during fingerprinting.
+Second, quantization increases similarity between (attack) queries.
+This is particularly true for black-box attacks that iteratively optimize queries by gradually modifying every single pixel on the image~\cite{ilyas2018black, chen2020hopskipjumpattack, brendel2018decision} -- the use of quantization effectively nullifies changes to image hashes created by these minor modifications without inducing false positives. \htedit{We confirm this empirically in Figure~\ref{fig:quantization_match_comp} where the hash overlap between attack queries (on \cifar) increases rapidly with the quantization step $\mathbf{q}$ to approach 100\%, while those between benign queries remain low.} Note that this step is used only for attack detection.
+If the input is considered benign, the original, unaltered query is sent to the DNN model.